-Within muscle cells, titin is an essential component of structures called sarcomeres.
+Within muscle cells, titin is an essential component of structures called sarcomeres and is critical for muscles to tense (contract) normally .
 Sarcomeres are the basic units of muscle contraction; they are made of proteins that generate the mechanical force needed for muscles to contract.
 Titin has several functions within sarcomeres.
 One of this protein's most important jobs is to provide structure, flexibility, and stability to these cell structures.
 Titin also plays a role in chemical signaling and in assembling new sarcomeres.

-The TTN gene mutations responsible for EOMFC lead to the production of an abnormally short version of titin.
-The defective protein disrupts the function of sarcomeres, which prevents skeletal and cardiac muscle from contracting normally.
+The TTN gene variants involved in EOMFC lead to the production of an abnormally short version of titin.
+The abnormal protein disrupts the function of sarcomeres, which prevents skeletal and cardiac muscle from contracting normally.
 These muscle abnormalities underlie the features of EOMFC, including skeletal muscle weakness and dilated cardiomyopathy.